Jori Berger-Greenstein, PhD

 Biography

 I have been a faculty member in the MHCBM Program since its inception in 2000 starting as an adjunct instructor and then as a full-time faculty member in 2004.
-I served as the Curriculum Director from 2004-2023, overseeing courses, working with instructors, and ensuring fidelity to CACREP content.
-I have taught many courses in our program, including Group Dynamics, Counseling Theories, and Practicum/Internship Supervision.
+I served as the Curriculum Director from 2004-2023, overseeing courses, working with instructors, and ensuring fidelity to CACREP accreditation content.
+I have taught many courses in our program, including Group Dynamics, Counseling Theories, and Practicum/Internship Supervision, and co-taught the Human Growth and Development and Social and Cultural Foundations courses.
 I currently teach Advanced Ethics and Ethical Decision-Making, and Behavioral Medicine and Applied Health Psychology.

-I am also active at Boston Medical Center, our affiliated hospital.
-I am a member of the Ethics Committee and Ethics Consult Team at Boston Medical Center (BMC), and am credentialed by the Healthcare Ethics Consultation Commission.
+I am also active at Boston Medical Center (BMC), our affiliated hospital.
+I am a member of the Ethics Committee and Ethics Consult Team at BMC, and am credentialed by the Healthcare Ethics Consultation Commission, indicating expertise in healthcare ethics consultation.
 In addition.
 I am the Behavioral Science Faculty Director in the Resident Training Program at the Department of Family Medicine at BMC, and have a long history of providing mental health care in the Department of Behavioral Health.

 Questions & Answers